 If you want to visit city highlights, buses and subways could meet your transportation needs.
 The subway would be faster and more convenient.

-If you want to explore surrounding areas, taking flights or trains are the most common ways.
+If you want to explore the surrounding areas, taking flights or trains is the most common way.
 For some close neighboring destinations, such as Jiuzhaigou, Leshan, and Dujiangyan, you could take a bullet train.
 For distant destinations, such as Daocheng, taking a flight is best.

 If you want to save time and energy, you could consider our private transfer, allowing you to avoid the crowds and rest in the car, especially if you are traveling with a large family with seniors and children.
 Our car provides an attentive service.